Fengshun County

 Fengshun (postal: Fungshun or Pungshan; 丰顺县 (豐順縣, Fēngshùn Xiàn)) is a county in Meizhou City, in the east of Guangdong Province, southern China.

+History

+Fengshun County was established in the third year of Qianlong reign of the Qing Dynasty (1738).
+It was placed under the jurisdiction of Chaozhou Prefecture at that time.
+From 1988, it is placed under the jurisdiction of Meizhou City.

 Ethno-linguistic make-up

 Fengshun is noted for its large Hakka population.

 Administrative divisions

 Fengshun County's executive, legislature and judiciary are based in Tangkeng (汤坑镇), along with its CPC and PSB branches.
 The county is responsible for the administration of 16 towns and one Township Enterprise.